Vietnam with Jamie Bissonnette

 In the morning we’ll bid farewell to Hue and begin our drive to the jewel of central Vietnam: Hoi An.
 The famous Pass of the Ocean Clouds is our route, and we’ll pause at the crest of this mighty mountain pass to drink in stunning views of the turquoise sea below.

 In the evening, we’ll have time to catch our breath back at the hotel before reconvening for dinner at the iconic Mango Mango restaurant.
-The award-winning eatery is an ode to contemporary Vietnamese cuisine, and we’re honored to have Jamie walk us through the menu’s global influences before we tuck into our first-class spread.
+The award-winning eatery is an ode to contemporary Vietnamese cuisine, and we’re honored to have our tastemaker walk us through the menu’s global influences before we tuck into our first-class spread.

 Day 7: Hoi An

 We’ll ease into the morning with an energizing yoga session at a nearby studio, any lingering muscle stiffness all but a distant memory after our inspired flow.
 Grounded by the stillness of our final savasana, we’ll make our way to Hoi An’s bustling trading post by boat.
 The experience is a celebration of every sense: the vibrant colors, the cacophony of sounds, the exotic fruits and vegetables.
-Afterwards, we’re off to a gourmet cooking class led by Jamie and local legend Ms. Lu.
+Afterwards, we’re off to a gourmet cooking class led by Jamie and local legend Ms. Lulu.
 The duo will teach us the ins-and-outs of knife work and Vietnamese herbs, then we’ll roll up our sleeves to create our very own lunch of local specialities: crab wontons, papaya salad, and muc nhoi thit (squid stuffed with pork).

 From there, the afternoon is ours to explore our scenic surroundings—we won’t meet up again until the evening for a Hoi An favorite: a street food tour by vintage Vespa.
 We’ll zoom through the city’s bustling streets to an islet lit by dancing lanterns, then dismount our Vespas and hop onto a boat for a slow river cruise, joining locals for a few cold brews and starters.
 After disembarking, we’ll settle in for our main course—fiery Vietnamese barbecue at one of the city’s most innovative kitchens.